HelenaCanever/carbon_footprint_calculator/README.md

 - allow more choice in trasportation (eg. Mopeds, motorbikes)
 - improve the calculation of flights footprint based on the distance of the flights
 - enrich the laptop and smartphone databases
-- improve the carbon footprint of devices based on months of use
+- improve the calculation of the carbon footprint of devices based on months of use
 - add data storage footprint
+- add a resources page